 Some of those mistakes can be giving a statement and saying the wrong thing, giving a blank medical authorization so they can go out and get all these records that have got nothing to do with the case just to see if they can find something to put their finger on to cause you to take less money, offering you a small amount of money because they know that you can't work and they know that you need to feed your kids.
 They will try to use all their power over you who have been injured because they know that you're desperate, and that's what I have to say about that.

-How Soon Should I Contact an Attorney After Sustaining An Injury?
+How Soon Should I Contact a Lawyer After an Injury?

 You should contact a lawyer shortly after the incident just to find out what your rights and your responsibilities are.
 If you don't want to contact a lawyer, you can go on my website and if you're in a car accident or in a slip and fall, you can download a free copy of one of my books which gives you a general overview of the actual process.
 It tells you the mistakes that many people make, so that's my recommendation.
 It doesn't mean you have to hire a lawyer, you just have to be educated, and if you're going to go about handling your case on your own, you have to take on the responsibility of doing everything that a lawyer would do.